Adam-12: Premise

 Set in the Los Angeles Police Department's Central Division, Adam-12 follows police officers Pete Malloy (Martin Milner) and Jim Reed (Kent McCord) as they patrol Los Angeles.
 The plots of most episodes follow Malloy and Reed as they handle the various calls for service that they are assigned to or come across, ranging from intense incidents such as pursuits, standoffs, shootouts, hostage-takings, gang violence, terrorism, and undercover assignments, to the mundane (and far more common) routine happenings like traffic stops, disputes, disturbances, narcotics crimes, DUI arrests, fights, and thefts.

-At the start of the series, Malloy, seeking to resign after the death of his previous partner, is assigned to field train Reed, an inexperienced rookie.
+At the start of the series, Malloy, intending to resign after the death of his previous partner, is assigned to field train Reed, an inexperienced rookie.
 After Reed disobeys Malloy's orders but singlehandedly arrests a group of armed suspects during a high-risk shooting call, Malloy sees potential in Reed and decides to remain on the force to guide him through his nine-month probationary period.
 The first and second seasons are not chronological, with Reed's stated time in the LAPD varying in each episode.
 Starting with the third season, the series was organized chronologically, and Reed completed his probationary period, with him and Malloy remaining partners.
 Throughout the series, and especially in later seasons, Malloy and Reed began patrolling other divisions and working on different assignments (such as divisions assigned to patrol neighborhoods like Venice and Hollywood, airport detail, Metropolitan Division, Air Support Division, and even desk duty), occasionally explained as them filling in for other officers or being part of police experience programs.
 Malloy sometimes fills in for Sergeant William MacDonald as the watch commander in the show's final season.
 At the same time, Reed finds himself partnered with probationary officers, mirroring Malloy's original role as his field training officer.
 In the series finale, Reed receives the Medal of Valor for saving Malloy's life and completes an examination to become a detective, while Malloy is set for a promotion to sergeant.

 The personal lives of Malloy and Reed came up on occasion and were often tied into their duties, though they rarely extended past conversations, episode subplots, or brief scenes.
 Malloy is a bachelor who has at least five girlfriends (not simultaneously) over the course of the series.
 Reed is married to a woman named Jean (played by several actresses, including Mikki Jamison and Kristin Nelson); in the second season, they are shown to have a son, Jim Jr. (or Jimmy).
 Occasionally, Malloy and Reed are depicted socializing outside their work, but such scenes are rare.
 Although both characters are serious-minded and “by-the-book” officers, Malloy is more realistic when dealing with non-violent offenders while Reed is more rigid.